wiziple/gatsby-plugin-intl/README.md

 languages | string[] | supported language keys defaultLanguage | string | default language when visiting `/page` instead of `ko/page` redirect | boolean | if the value is `true`, `/` or `/page-2` will be redirected to the user's preferred language router. e.g) `/ko` or `/ko/page-2`.
-Otherwise, the pages will render `defaultLangugage` language. redirectComponent | string (Optional) | additional component file path to be rendered on with a redirection component for SEO. generate404 | boolean | If the value is true, language-specific 404 pages will be handled.
-For example, `/ko/missing-page` will show a Korean 404 page if this value is set to true.
-When this value is set to false, `/ko/missing-page` will show a 404 page in the default language.
+Otherwise, the pages will render `defaultLangugage` language. redirectComponent | string (optional) | additional component file path to be rendered on with a redirection component for SEO.

 ## Components